Why Study Wildlife Ecology in Maine?

-Nowhere else in the eastern United States can you find so many millions of acres of forests where moose and bear outnumber people.
+Nowhere else in the eastern United States can you find so many millions of acres of forests where moose and bears outnumber people.
 These forests begin at the edge of campus, with nearly 15,000 acres of university-owned forests, featuring miles of trails for hiking, biking, and cross-country skiing, and extend north into Canada.
-Sunkhaze Meadows National Wildlife Refuge is located only 10 minutes from campus and is home to numerous wildlife species, including deer, moose, bears, beavers, bobcats and offers numerous recreational opportunities, from canoeing and birdwatching to hunting and fishing.
-The wilderness of Baxter State Park and Mount Katahdin–widely regarded to be the most dramatic mountain in eastern North America–-are just a couple hours from Orono.
+Sunkhaze Meadows National Wildlife Refuge is located only 10 minutes from campus and is home to numerous wildlife species, including deer, moose, bears, beavers, and bobcats, and offers numerous recreational opportunities, from canoeing and birdwatching to hunting and fishing.
+The wilderness of Baxter State Park and Katahdin Woods and Waters National Monument–widely regarded to be the most dramatic mountain in eastern North America–-are just a couple hours from Orono.

-About twenty-miles down river from campus lies the incomparable Maine coast–over 4000 miles long if you draw a line around all the bays and islands.
-The highlight of the Maine coast, world-famous Acadia National Park, is only 1.5 hours from campus, but most of our coastal studies are focused an hour farther east on Cobscook Bay, in a less populated region near the border with Canada.
+About twenty miles downriver from campus lies the incomparable Maine coast–over 4,000 miles long if you draw a line around all the bays and islands.
+The highlight of the Maine coast, the world-famous Acadia National Park, is only 1.5 hours from campus, but most of our coastal studies are focused an hour farther east on Cobscook Bay, in a less populated region near the border with Canada.
 Here the cold waters of the Bay of Fundy attract large populations of whales, seals, and porpoises, plus puffins and other seabirds, making it one of the richest areas for marine wildlife on the east coast.